biopython/biopython.github.io/wiki/Download.md

     install programs provided above.
 On Mac OS, we recommend you install Apple's XCode *including* the 10.4 SDK.
 -   [NumPy (Numerical Python)](http://numpy.scipy.org/).
-Note that until BioPython 1.49, Biopython used the older Numeric library.
+Note that until Biopython 1.49, Biopython used the older Numeric library.
 We have tested NumPy 1.1 to 1.5 with Biopython.

 ### Optional Software